Make Pre-PCS Cleaning a Breeze with this Checklist

 When doing a pre-PCS clean sweep from room to room, think about these tasks.

 Finally, a good use for socks that have lost their mates!
 Dampen a sock in your go-to vinegar and water cleaning solution.
 Slip your hand inside the sock and swipe along each slat of the blinds.

 - With either the crevice tool or the brush attachment on your vacuum, suck up the funky stuff along the window track.
 Then, spray the sill with vinegar and wait a few minutes for it to loosen hardened grime.
-Using a paper towel or rag, wipe out as much residue as you can.
+Use a paper towel or rag to wipe out as much residue as you can.

 - To reach along the narrow edges, try brushing out the gunk with a Q-tip swab.